mephistolist/pfpb/README.md

 # pfpb
 Packet Filter Peer Blocker

+Some may ask, what purpose does this software serve?
+Have not VPNs eliminated the need for peer blocking software?
+Is it not true most of them no longer work?
+The lists used by this software are taken from https://www.iblocklist.com/lists.
+If you view the different paid vs free lists, you will probably see why a paid subscription is much better at protecting privacy.
+So if you want better privacy it will cost just a few dollars a year.
+It has also been shown time and time ago that VPN providers who claim to not keep logs are often not telling the truth.
+Even if it is true, this does not stop forensics done on memory.
+So you may use this software with a VPN to gain even more privacy as an extra layer of protection.

+There are also the lists from https://www.iblocklist.com/lists?category=country, which can allow one to block an entire country.
+While this is usually a horrible to do in Linux, the pf firewall can handle 50,000 ips the same way it handles 5.
+This software will also convert ip ranges to cidr subnet notation, making the job even easier.

 This software requires the following dependencies you may install as root like this:

 ```